What Is It?

 - Appendix B, Recommended Permit Fee Schedule

-Our 2014 Seattle Mechanical Code took effect on November 23.
+Our 2014 changes to the 2012 Seattle Mechanical Code took effect on November 23.